 Eligibility Queen’s undergraduate students who continue to postgraduate study at The Queen’s College.
 Candidates must attain a First-Class degree in their Final examinations.

-Duration One year in first instance with re-election for three further years, subject to satisfactory academic progress and Governing Body approval.
+Duration One year.
+Re-election for a maximum of a further three years is possible, subject to the satisfactory academic progress of the scholarship holder and Governing Body approval.

 How to apply Eligible candidates will automatically be considered.